tedsluis/docker-dump1090/README.md

 The 'raderview.kml' is hosted from the same dropbox.
 It is not copied to the container, since it must be publicly accessible for the Google Map API.

 Of course you should modify the dockerfile and configure the location of your own config files, heatmapdata.csv and radarview.kml files and your own remote BEAST IP address.
+If you want to create your own heatmapdata.csv and rangeview.kml you can check my https://github.com/tedsluis/dump1090.socket30003 repo.

 # 30005 Data source